Mineral industry of Africa: Uranium

 In 2005, African uranium mine production increased by 7% compared to 2000.
 Most of the increase was attributable to higher production at the Rossing uranium mine in Namibia; Niger's output also increased.
 South Africa's production declined because of lower gold mine output.
 Namibia accounted for 46% of African uranium production; Niger, 44%; and South Africa, less than 10%.
 In 1990, Niger's and South Africa's shares of continental production were 30% and 27%, respectively.
 Africa accounted for about 16% of the world's uranium production in 2005.

 South Africa was the only regional consumer of uranium in 2005.
 Africa accounted for less than 1% of the electricity generated worldwide by nuclear power.

 Continental uranium mine production is expected to rise by 10% per year from 2005 to 2011.
 Namibia's uranium production is likely to increase substantially with the opening of the Langer Heinrich Mine in late 2006 and its planned expansion, which could be completed by 2010 or 2011.
 In South Africa, the Dominion mine is expected to open in 2007 and to produce more than 1,800 t/yr of uranium oxide (U_{3}O_{8}) in 2010.
 AngloGold Ashanti Ltd. plans to increase uranium production from its South African gold mines by 40% by 2009.
 Paladin Energy of Australia plans to produce about 1,500 t/yr of U_{3}O_{8} from the Kayelekera Project in Malawi starting in the third quarter of 2008.

 Oil

 In 2005, exported African oil was distributed as 35% to the EU, 32% to the US, 10% to China, and 1% of African gas goes to Asia.
 North African preferentially exporting its oil to western countries was EU 64%; US 18%; all others 18%.

-Manganese

-the largest producer on manganese in Africa is South Africa.
-The Kalahari Manganese field, located in the northern cape province is the world largest and richest manganese deposit.
-It covers an area of approximately 16000 square kilometer and host an estimated 80% of the global manganese reserves.

-Some of the uses of manganese are production of steel materials which is added to the iron alloy to enhance their strength, toughness, and resistance to corrosion.

-Batteries used in production of batteries in rechargeable lithium-ion.